Programming for the 21st century classroom

 - Computer science teachers who want to get new ideas, tools for teaching their subject

-- STEM and other teachers who would like to link to computer science concepts and/or apply programming in their subjects
+- STEM and other teachers who would like to link and/or apply programming in their subjects

 The participants are expected to have intermediate computer skills, but previous programming experience is not necessary.